Questions and Answers

 There is an easy way inside your FTDNA account to find mtDNA matches who also match you on Family Finder.
 Follow the same procedure for matches in Y DNA and Family Finder.

-Select Advanced Matching from the Family Finder menu and look at the red outlined boxes in the screen below:
+Select Advanced Matching from Additional Tests and Tools on your dashboard and look at the red outlined boxes in the screen below:

 If they are also Family Finder matches, you will have to rule out that those matches are not related to you in MORE THAN ONE WAY.
 This can happen often (more than one relationship to a match), for example, if you both have rural ancestry from the same geographic region over several generations.